Solve/Next

 First-come, first-served

 Deposit required to hold place.
-Full payment 30 days before programme.
+Full payment 30 days before program.

 Shorter format